COVID-19 daily point-prevalence

 Methodological details:

-- Surveillance platform
+• Surveillance platform

 A total of 10,000 participants recruited from all 18 districts around Hong Kong were provided with rapid antigen tests (RAT).

-- Daily testing data
+• Daily testing data

-- Daily point prevalence
+• Daily point prevalence

 Point prevalence is estimated by the number of individuals reported positive results, divided by the number of individuals submitted valid test results on the same day.
 It reflects the estimated proportion of the population that has COVID-19 infection on a particular day, including newly occurring cases and existing cases that have not yet recovered.
-The estimate is age-standardised, a weighted average of the age-specific point prevalence where the age-specific weights represent the relative age distribution of the population structure in Hong Kong according to the 2016 Population By-census.
+The estimate is age-standardised, a weighted average of the age-specific point prevalence where the age-specific weights represent the relative age distribution of the population structure in Hong Kong according to the 2021 Population Census.

-- Confidence intervals for point prevalence
+• Confidence intervals for point prevalence

 Confidence intervals are calculated using the Fay-and-Feuer method based on gamma distribution (1997) to show the uncertainty around the estimate.
 Wider intervals suggest greater uncertainty in the estimate.